transcom/mymove-docs/docs/dev/Demo/Slice Demo Prep/Prime-Demo-Script-Postman-Setup.md

 #### Handoff from TOO -> Prime
     Visual 1: Prime receives a notification of a move.
 Prime updates the move details.
 Prime performs another action (e.g. creates a service item)
 #### Handoff from Prime --> TOO
-After the Prime creates a Service Item, there is a verbal handoff to the TOO, nothing technical happens
+After the Prime creates the Service Item(or Reweigh Reques/SIT Extension/ or another action), there is a verbal handoff to the TOO.
+Nothing technical happens.
 #### Handoff TOO --> Prime
 The TOO reviews the Service Item and approves them and there is a verbal handoff to the Prime to show how a payment request is created and proof od service is uploaded